machine-learning-apps/Issue-Label-Bot/README.md

 # Disclaimers

 [Issue-Label Bot](https://github.com/apps/issue-label-bot) is for educational and demonstration purposes only.
-This application may be discontinued at any time, but it is our intention to keep it running as long as possible!
-This app will only function for public repositories.
+Furthermore, **this app only works on public repositories and will do nothing if installed on a private repo.**